Snorkeling Turtle Bay Resort – Fish and Turtles in Kuilima Cove

 And there is a channel you can swim in to the right side along the rock breakwater.
 The bottom topography is pretty flat with a small amount of coral and rocks.
-It is slightly more interesting exploring along the rock wall to the right.
+It is slightly more interesting exploring along the rock wall to the right side of Kuilima Cove.

 The visibility varies greatly here, from good to miserable.
-While snorkeling Kuilima Cove, the depths are no more than 6 feet.
+While snorkeling Turtle Bay Resort, the depths are no more than six feet.

 Get guides to all four main islands in our Hawaii Snorkeling Guide eBook, including Oahu.

 1. You can choose to drive up the east side of the island or up the middle of the island to reach the north shore.
 To reach Hwy 83 on the east side heading north, you need to get on Hwy H-1 westbound then take one of the highways that crosses the Ko’olau Mountains, Hwy 61 (Pali Hwy), Hwy 63 (Likelike Hwy), or Hwy H-3.
 When you come to the intersection with Hwy 83 (Kahekili Hwy), turn left, heading north.

 2. Alternately, to reach Hwy H-2 that leads to Hwy 99 up through the middle of the island, get on Hwy H-1 heading westbound until you reach the intersection with Hwy H-2 and head north.
 Hwy H-2 will turn into Hwy 99 that you follow until it comes to Hwy 83 again near Hale’iwa.